Summer Camp Series Information

 Each week presents an opportunity to try new things and participate in a variety of activities!Learn More

 The I.M.P.A.C.T.
-(Initiative, Motivation, Professionalism, Achievement, Compassion, Teamwork) program will teach essential life skills in a job-like setting.Learn More
+(Initiative, Motivation, Professionalism, Achievement, Compassion, Teamwork) program teaches essential life skills in a job-like setting.Learn More

 Lead the Way